Single-Use Pharmaceutical and BioProcessing Technologies

 Solvay’s broad range of biocompatible, medical grade polymers has made us a leader in supplying materials for components used in biopharmaceutical single-use technology.
 As a result of increased biopharmaceutical demand, manufacturers are experiencing rapid growth and implementing single-use bioprocess manufacturing based on reduced capital investments, scalability, increased productivity, less energy demand and eliminating the need for cleaning-in-place (CIP) or sterilization-in-place (SIP).
 Single-use bioprocessing applications includes filtration (membranes, membrane additives and membrane housings), peripherals (connectors, tubing, and sensor housings) and containment (bioreactors and final containment bags).

-To ensure a pure environment, single-use equipment must be sterilized before use, and gamma irradiation is the increasingly preferred method.
-With some plastics, though, gamma sterilization can compromise the polymer and increase the occurrence of leachables and extractables, which can affect the purity and performance of biomaterials in processing and in patients.
-Our specialty polymers for bioprocessing systems have been tested for post gamma integrity and this documentation is available to help our customer specify the right material for their parts.
+To ensure a pure environment, single-use equipment must be sterilized before use, and gamma irradiation is becoming the preferred method.
+With some plastics, however, gamma sterilization can compromise the polymer and increase the occurrence of leachables and extractables, which can affect the purity and performance of biomaterials in processing and in patients.
+Our specialty polymers for bioprocessing systems have been tested for post gamma integrity and this documentation is available to help you specify the right material for your biopharma processing applications.

 Gamma irradiation is the preferred method of single-use equipment sterilization.
 In order to meet stringent industry requirements, single-use equipment must undergo gamma irradiation.
 Solvay’s specialty polymer portfolio for biopharmaceutical processing is tested under United States Pharmacopeia (USP) Class VI testing standards prior to and following gamma irradiation.
 Based on our test results, we can confidently recommend our materials for a range of biopharma processing applications.
 In addition, we have performed post-gamma mechanical performance testing for key materials.
 All of this data is made available to customers through our FDA Master Access File.
 To ensure the quality of their high-performance plastics for biopharmaceuticals, Solvay follows BPSA-BPOG leachable and extractable test protocols, evaluating the worst-case scenarios to assess the presence of leachables and extractables.